Data Sources

 Supported data types

-Data types define how values are stored and processed in a database.
-They determine what kind of data can be stored in a column (like numbers, text, dates, etc.), how much storage space the data uses, and what operations can be performed on the values.
+Data types specify how Tinybird stores and processes values in a database.
+They determine what kind of data can fit in a column (like numbers, text, dates, etc.), how much storage space the data uses, and what operations you can perform on the values.
 Choosing the most appropriate data type is important for both data integrity and query performance.

 See Data types.